pioneer-io/documentation/docs/javascript-sdk-doc.md

 This will internally create a new `EventSourceClient` instance, which is itself a wrapper for the `eventsource` npm package.
 It will then have the instance try and connect with the Scout daemon.
 It will return the config instance for additional method chaining.

 ### `async Config.prototype.withWaitForData()`<br/>
 This will wait until the `client` instance has received data from Scout.
 You should only call this after you called connect, otherwise the `client` instance will be undefined.
 The polling checks for a `hasData` property in the `client` instance, which gets set to true when the `client` receives data from Scout through SSE.
-This method will attempt to poll 10 times and also add a 1 to 10 second random jitter between each waiting interval.
+This method will attempt to poll 10 times with a waiting interval of around 1-10 seconds, after which it will close the SSE connection.

 ### `Config.prototype.withContext()`<br/>
 This method should be called after you have connected with Scout.
 This will return a new `clientWithContext` instance.
 The parameter is an object literal containing the userKey property: `{ userKey: "123-456-789" }`.
 Ideally, the `userKey` will be some unique identifier for a user making the request for your app.